patrickrgaffney/patgaffney.com/content/blog/2016-09-24-two-shells-one-prompt.md

 ## Bash: A Graphic Novel

 When I decided to venture out into these uncharted waters, the first thing I did was search for a reference manual for bash.
 What do you know, one of those exists and it's written by the current and long time maintainer [Chet Ramey][chet].
 You can find it on a [single webpage][bash-ref-html], a [single PDF][bash-ref-pdf], or a [series of bounded dead tress][bash-ref-trees] [^trees].
 I opted for the dead trees, because I am a heartless bastard who loves highlighting things and reaching for books when I want answers.

-[^trees]: Currently bash 4.4 has no dead tree version.
-So your stuck with reading the release notes for the latest features, like an animal.

 Over a string of weekends I read this reference manual.
 This shouldn't come as a surprise to anyone, but it is **not** a particularly compelling read.
 It's called *Bash 4.3: Reference Manual* after all, not *Bash 4.3: A Graphic Novel*.
 Nonetheless it was enlightening.
 Chapter 6 of this manual deals with features specific to bash, and this is where I'll begin.